aaronlng/100-days-of-code/r1-log.md

 ## Log

+### R10D10

+Modified portfolio a little bit.
+Focused on changing the hover effect to just desktop rather than mobile styling.

 ### R1D9

 Worked on altering style of portfolio.
 Mainly messed around with the CSS some more.
 Trying to fix issue of getting everything to resize depending on screen size.
 Didn't get to any freeCodeCamp lessons today.